Fair task allocation in transportation: Conclusions and discussion

 We made certain assumptions in this work because we had a real case of the ITT problem in the port of Rotterdam in mind.
 Some of these assumptions can be relaxed to some extent.
 For instance, we assumed that each task can be completed within one time unit.
 If the tasks have different durations, we can normalize them by using a time unit large enough to encompass the task with the longest duration.
 We may lose some efficiency by doing this, but it makes the problem solvable using our proposed algorithms.
 Furthermore, we assume that the tasks are independent.
 One way to tackle interdependent tasks is to make them available in subsequent time periods, i.e., make sure one task has been executed before the next one is made available for execution.

 The focus of this research is on designing efficient algorithms for finding fairest task allocations.
 Auctions are used in this research as a way to collect local information from the participants.
 This information is then used as input in the task allocation problem.
 We do not consider the bidding behaviour of the bidders in this paper.
-In order to incentivize the bidders to bid truthfully, the mechanism design aspect of the auction needs to be studied as future research.
+However, bidders may choose to misreport their inputs in an attempt to affect the allocation in their favor.
+In order to incentivize the bidders to bid truthfully, the mechanism design aspect of the auction needs to be studied as future research~\citep{krogt08ecai}.
+In addition, we have only looked at one quantification of fairness in this research, in which we only consider the number of tasks in an allocation.
+As we have seen in the literature, there are many definitions of fairness and many different quantifications of fairness~\citep{Ogryczak2008451,GonzalezPachon201647}.
+When considering game theoretical properties of the auction mechanism, another quantification of fairness might prove to be better in attaining the desired properties.
+Investigating different quantifications of fairness with mechanism design will be an interesting future direction.

 In many real-world cases, the bids from one company can be combinatorial, that is, the cost of receiving two jobs is strictly smaller than the total cost of executing the same two jobs separately.
 If this combinatorial property exists between jobs, the task allocation problem becomes NP-hard~\citep{cramton2006combinatorial}.
-For example, in the ITT problem, if one job is to transport some goods from location A to B, and another job is to ship some goods from B to C, it seems that giving both jobs to one company leads to smaller costs than letting two companies execute the two jobs separately.
+For example in the ITT problem, if one job is to transport some goods from location A to B, and another job is to ship some goods from B to C, it seems that giving both jobs to one company leads to smaller costs than letting two companies execute the two jobs separately.
 After consulting with a port manager, we find out that the margin of these two instances is so narrow that we gladly ignored the combinatorial property.
 The advantage of this is that we now have a polynomial-time algorithm to compute the optimal allocation in terms of fairness and cost.
-For the cases where the tasks have a high degree of complementarities, our proposed algorithms cannot be directly applied.
+For the cases where the tasks have a high degree of complementarities our proposed algorithms cannot be directly applied.
 Adapting our algorithms for solving such cases is open for further research.